All Episodes

 Can't put up a defense.

-Uh worthy analysis, Rick, thank you very much, my best to everybody up in Bridgeport, Connecticut.
+My best to everybody up in Bridgeport, Connecticut.

 Okay, that's good and depressing.

-The notion of Senator McCain striding into the town hall tomorrow and saying, before we begin, I just want to let you know, oh how wrong I've been.
+The notion of Senator McCain striding into the town hall tomorrow and saying, before we begin, I just want to let you know, oh, how wrong I've been.

 The bailout was wrong.

-But um, that would that would have been a disaster.
+But that would have been a disaster.

 It just would have been a disaster.

-Then people would they would have that would have been an Alzheimer's moment.
+Then people would, they would have, that would have been an Alzheimer's moment.

 Senator John McCain changing his mind from one day to the next.